 St. Augustin Catholic Middle School uses the Christ Our Life series from Loyola Press.
-Each class meets daily and participates in classroom prayer, liturgy planning, and large and small group discussions.
+Each class meets 4 times each week and students participate in weekly masses, classroom prayer, liturgy planning, and large and small group discussions.
 Students are not given a lot of homework, but tests occur frequently as the chapters are short and there are many!

 Grade 6 This year the sixth-grade will study the Old Testament and its meaning for Catholics.
 The study of the Old Testament guides sixth graders to see in Jesus the fulfillment of all the Father has promised, as well as the perfect response to his love.
 Students are encouraged to respond to God's call to enter into a loving relationship with God and with the Church.

 Grade 7 Jesus is the way.
 Through His words and actions, Jesus shows us what God is like.
 He shows us that God is always ready to reach out to the lost, to love the forgotten, and to forgive the sinner.
 Jesus shows us a God of unconditional love.
 Jesus is the way to the Father.
 Jesus is the truth.
 By his words and actions, he shows us the truth about God.
 It is a truth all people seek.
 Jesus is the Life.
 Jesus promised a share in his divine and eternal life to those who believe and follow him.
 Jesus gives us this faith and continues to strengthen it through Scripture, prayer, the sacraments, the faith community, and the Church.
 It is faith that is alive and growing.